Mormon Women

 - Ivy Baker Priest (1905-1975), who served "as the U.S. Treasurer under President Eisenhower.
 Her signature appeared on U.S. currency from 1953 to 1961.
 She went on to serve as California Treasurer under Ronald Reagan."

-- Paula Hawkins, who was the first female senator elected from the state of Florida.
+- Paula Hawkins, the first female senator elected from the state of Florida.

-- Dr. Martha Hughes Cannon, who was the first female state senator in U.S. history.
+- Dr. Martha Hughes Cannon, the first female state senator in U.S. history.

 Mormons practice polygamy?